-There are more ways to get a better rate, besides agreeing to a shorter rate lock period.
-A larger down payment will give you a lower interest rate, because you will have more equity from the beginning.
-You can pay points to improve your interest rate for the loan term, meaning you pay more up front.
-To many people, this is a good option..
+There are other ways to get a good rate, besides choosing a shorter rate lock period.
+A larger down payment will give you a lower interest rate, because you will be starting out with more equity.
+You can pay points to bring down your rate for the loan term, meaning you pay more initially.
+For a lot of people, this makes financial sense..

 Carter Financial Solutions can walk you through the pitfalls of getting a mortgage.
-Call us: 866-840-8745 x2.
+Call us at 866-840-8745 x2.